I have been spending a good deal of time in my new kimono,

 The Wine Dine Dictionary is a great read and a useful resource.
 It’s a perfect addition to my kitchen, my bar cart, and my library.
-It has inspired me to be more mindful when cooking and shopping, and made me more aware that what I eat and what I drink are more than mere sums of their parts.
+It has inspired me to be more mindful when cooking and shopping and made me more aware that what I eat and what I drink is more than mere sums of their parts.
 Victoria Moore knows how to create magic between plate and glass.
 Highly recommended.

 We are vacationing at home.
 The house on the ocean that we moved to in winter has been transformed by summer.
-I move from deck, to point, to beach chasing either sun or shade, and in both cases the view and the oceanic breeze.
+I move from the deck, to point, to beach chasing either sun or shade, and in both cases the view and the oceanic breeze.
 Books come along, with many on the theme of food and France: